Add Email »Add Email through Office 365

 These records will take a few minutes to update and in some cases they can take up to 72 hours to completely update.
 Perhaps have another cup of tea while you wait?

-You can click Try again now to check whether the records have now been updated.
+You can click Verify again to check whether the records have now been updated.

 When the records have successfully been updated, you’ll see a confirmation message on the screen which says that from now on any emails sent to addresses using your custom domain name will arrive in your Office 365 account.

-Just click Finish and then All done! to complete the setup of your custom domain email.
+Just click Finish and then you’ll be all done completing the setup of your custom domain email.

 Test Your New Office 365 Email Address